-What started as a side project in competitive cooking is now a frozen food brand in 250+ stores across the country.
-After a few pop-ups and 150,000 ravioli made by hand, Pastazerts has grown from novelty to national.
+Her chocolate ravioli was a crowd favorite, but the real competition started when she launched it as a frozen brand.
+After a few pop-ups and 150,000 ravioli made by hand, Pastazerts has grown from novelty to national, with distribution in 250+ stores.

 Start by doing it yourself.
-Stephanie made the first 150,000 ravioli by hand in a commercial kitchen.
+Stephanie hand-made the first 150,000 ravioli in a commercial kitchen.
 “I wouldn’t change a thing,” she says.
 “If I hadn’t done it myself, I don’t think I’d feel confident enough now to push back with manufacturers.”

 Raise small, grow fast.
 Stephanie wasn’t comfortable asking for money, so she raised $25,000 in debt from friends and colleagues.
 “It’s eye-opening to ask your former colleagues, former bosses, and parents and family for help,” she says.
 The money was gone immediately, but it took Pastazerts from 50 to 250 stores in four months.